McUsr/FB/Docs/technical/termsandjargon.md

   The `TIME_STAMPED_BACKUP_CONTAINING_FOLDER`: the folder
 	containing backups from that date onwards, depending on the **scheme**.

+* **Delegate** The actual executionor of the job, whether the job is performed on behalf of a manager?, called by the governor, or by a fbsnapshot.

 * **Executioner** It's the *delegate*, that performs the actual job, on the behalf of the **Governor**, that